BenGutteridge/judge-a-book/README.md

 # 👩‍⚖️ Judge a Book by its Cover 📕

-Code for reproducing experiments in the paper "Judge a Book by its Cover: Investigating Multi-modal LLMs for Multi-page Handwritten Document Transcription", submitted to the [DocUI@AAAI25 workshop](https://sites.google.com/view/docui-aaai25).
+Code for reproducing experiments in the paper "Judge a Book by its Cover: Investigating Multi-Modal LLMs for Multi-Page Handwritten Document Transcription", submitted to the [DocUI@AAAI25 workshop](https://sites.google.com/view/docui-aaai25).

 ### Installation
 For Unix: